Tim Brown dominates first Modified race at Bowman Gray Stadium

-After dominating the first 25-lap Modified race for his 96th career win, he jumped out of his No. 83 car and got to talk briefly with his family.
+After dominating the first 25-lap Modified race for his 96th career win on Saturday night, he jumped out of his No. 83 car and got to talk briefly with his family.

 “Yeah, I like it much better when they are here,” Brown said.